 - Place everything except tomato sauce in a slow cooker.

-- Fill the slow-cooker with tomato sauce and shake gently to move sauce down and into air pockets created by vegetables.
-Top the slow cooker with remaining sauce.
+- Fill the slow cooker with tomato sauce and shake gently to move the sauce down and into air pockets created by vegetables.
+Top the slow cooker with the remaining sauce.

 - Taste for seasonings and add as necessary.
 Be careful – sauce will be hot!